 The value of IQ seems to be based on the assumption that scholastic achievement is predicting success in life and the assumption that scholastic skills, as they are taught at the moment, are important for succeeding in life however research suggests that scholastic achievement does not necessarily lead to success in life.

-School was the solution for factory owners who since the onset of industrialisation were in need for more skilled workers.
+The school was the solution for factory owners who since the onset of industrialisation were in need of more skilled workers.
 To deliver skilled and reliable workers, operatives and employees, the government’s educational department puts emphasis in school on practical skills like being on time, accepting long hours of mind boring activity and learning just enough information to deal with certain machines, and read and calculate enough, but not too much, so the establishment wasn’t questioned.

 Maybe nowadays there is still a hidden curriculum preparing our children towards a not anymore existing society.